-We are now offering flu vaccines at the Village Practice.
+The Village Practice will be offering Flu Vaccines from 3rd October 2024 till end of March 2025.
 If you are eligible we will text you with self-booking links to our clinics or you can call reception on 02077006464 to check your eligibility.

 Flu vaccination is safe and effective.
 It’s offered every year through the NHS to help protect people at risk of getting seriously ill from flu.